MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 ### Teams Toolkit

-[Teams Toolkit](/microsoftteams/platform/toolkit/teams-toolkit-fundamentals) helps developers create and deploy Teams apps that work across Microsoft 365 and Copilot with integrated identity, access to cloud storage, data from Microsoft Graph, and other services in Azure and Microsoft 365 with a "zero-configuration" approach to the developer experience.
+[Teams Toolkit](/microsoftteams/platform/toolkit/teams-toolkit-fundamentals) helps developers create and deploy Teams apps that work across Microsoft 365 and Copilot with integrated identity, access to cloud storage, data from Microsoft Graph, and other services in Azure and Microsoft 365 with a *zero-configuration* approach to the developer experience.
 Teams Toolkit is available as [Visual Studio Code extension](/microsoftteams/platform/toolkit/install-teams-toolkit), [Visual Studio workload](/microsoftteams/platform/toolkit/toolkit-v4/install-teams-toolkit-vs), and as the [TeamsFx command line interface](/microsoftteams/platform/toolkit/teams-toolkit-cli).

 ### Developer Portal for Teams